Linux sed Command: How to Install It + Usage Examples

 How Is sed Used in the Bash Script?

-In the bash script, the sed command has three primary uses – printing to stdout, deleting a text, and replacing a specific string.
-The program determines which line it will operate on from the specified address range.
+In the Bash script, the sed command has three primary uses – printing to stdout, deleting a text, and replacing a specific string.
+The program determines which line it will process from the specified address range.

 How Do You Call a Variable in the sed Command?